UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/untested.md

 1. Try launching the game again from the executable.
 1. Repeat until you are able to launch a second instance.

 Once you have identified the handle name, you can use the `Handle unlocker` button in Universal Split Screen.
 Enter the handle name in the text box and click the button to close it for the targeted game.
+You can save it in the options tab so it is automatically filled when you load the preset.

+### Start up hooks
+Some games will use a call like FindWindow to check if there are any instances already running.
+You can use the FindWindow start up hook in the Utility tab to hook the FindWindow call before the game uses it.
+Some games may crash with this enabled.
+If they do, try enabling 'Wait for process initialisation'

 ## Connecting the instances.
 Most games will have a LAN (Local Area Network) option that will allow you to connect to a server running on the same machine.
 Start a server as you normally would, then search for servers on LAN.